-When Spanish explorers entered Colombia in 1499 (see p.
-2 of History and Myth), they encountered a people with a rich spiritual life.
+When Spanish explorers entered Colombia in 1499 (see History and Myth), they encountered a people with a rich spiritual life.
 Scholars suggest that indigenous groups recognized several different spirits and gods who were believed to be the creators of the universe and influenced daily life.